JaspreetKhela/team-profile-generator/README.md

 This project was created and is maintained by Jaspreet Khela.

 ### Contributions
-This project is currently not open for contribution.
+This project is currently not open for contributions.

 ### Questions
 Please [email](jaspreet.khela@gmail.com) me if you have any questions.